 Training to become an installation electrician will include a variety of aspects of electrical work.
 Health and safety, installation and wiring, circuits and 18th Edition wiring regulations are just some of what you will learn.
 As an installation electrician, you will be able to work unsupervised on installation, commissioning and the maintenance of low voltage electrical and electronic devices.

-As mentioned above, your salary will depend on your level experience.
+How much you earn as an electrician will depend on your level experience and location.
 Newly-qualified electricians working for an employer can expect a starting salary of between £19,000 – £22,000 per annum.
-As your experience increases, as will your wage.
-Additionally, there is considerable regional variation.
+As your experience increases, so will your wage.
+Additionally, earnings vary depending on where you’re based/working.
 For example, the average electrician’s salary in London is around £36000.
-An electrician with the same level of experience but living in Birmingham could earn up to £9000 less.
-Large cities offer better salaries, with both Bristol and Glasgow coming closest to the London salary, at around £32000.
+Earnings can vary greatly, but the average is around £32,500.
+(Source: TotalJobs)

 Should I Be Employed Or Self-Employed?